Disputes regarding who is allowed and responsible for cutting trees near power lines can be tricky.

 Hire a Tree Care Service

 On the other hand, if you care for your tree’s health and physical looks, you should hire a tree care service.
-One of the disadvantages of letting the electric utility company trim your tree is that they won’t really aim for it to look good in the end.
+One of the disadvantages of letting the electric utility company trim your tree is that they won’t aim for it to look good in the end.

 Ultimately, trimming or removing branches from a tree by yourself is dangerous work.
 Injuries suffered from trimming trees near power lines can be fatal.